 Acting General Manager Blacktown and Mount Druitt hospitals

-Luke is responsible for the operational service delivery and performance of Blacktown and Mount Druitt hospitals, Population Health, Aboriginal Health and Multicultural Health.
+Appointed in April 2019, he is responsible for the operational service delivery and performance of Blacktown and Mount Druitt hospitals, Population Health, Aboriginal Health and Multicultural Health.

 Executive Director Mental Health Services